 Authorization to offer programs leading to doctoral degrees and the Diploma for Advanced Graduate Studies requires the approval of the Graduate Council before confirmation by the Academic Council and Senate.
 Academic programs are in the hands of competent faculty enjoying national and international reputations.
-Michigan State University ranks 22nd in the number of Doctor's degrees awarded annually.
-This past year 172 Doctor's degrees were granted.
+Michigan State University ranks 22nd in the number of doctor's degrees awarded annually.
+This past year more than 200 doctor's degrees were granted.